linstantnoodles/python-basics/quiz-version2.md

 x = 5
 ```

 They all create name bindings!
-Every identifier is referencing an object.
+Every introduction of an identifier introduces a new name into memory that points to an object.

 Ok lets go through each:

 `import x` binds the name `x` to a module object
 `from x import y` binds the name `y` to an object belonging to the module `x`